EddyVinck/sapper-graphql-template/README.md

 ### Running the project

+First, you need to start MongoDB on your local machine.
+On Linux, I [run the `mongod` command](https://docs.mongodb.com/manual/tutorial/manage-mongodb-processes/) in my terminal to do that, but you might prefer another way.
+I recommend [MongoDB Compass](https://www.mongodb.com/products/compass) if you want to explore the data in the database directly.

-However you get the code, you can install dependencies and run the project in development mode with:
+You can install dependencies and run the project in development mode with:

 ```bash
 cd my-app